 Reflecting on Our Community of Excellence

-As part of the requirements for maintaining accreditation by the Middle States Commission on Higher Education (MSCHE), we are currently engaged in a College-wide Self-Study process which will culminate with a Self-Study Document and an onsite team visit March 24-27, 2019.
+As part of the requirements for maintaining accreditation by the Middle States Commission on Higher Education (MSCHE), we engaged in a College-wide Self-Study process which culminated with a Self-Study Document, an onsite team visit March 24-27, 2019 and finally the MSCHE Evaluation & Report.

 About Middle States and the BCC Self-Study